sleepingraven/idea-setting-explorer/README.md

 ### Tags

-There are several colored tags of configurations, marking them and providing additional information, witch can be searched in *Search Text Field*.
+There are several colored tags of configurations, marking them and providing additional information, which can be searched in *Search Text Field*.

 ![Tags][file:tags.png]